c2m2/VRL-VRN-Generator/README.md

 ## Workflow for mesh generation in VRL-Studio via the GUI
 ![Demo](../assets/example.png?raw=true)

-## Howto generate meshes from source
+## Howto generate meshes

+### From source
 1. Clone this repository
 2. (Optional) Edit build.properties and set path to your VRL installation
-3.  `./gradlew installVRLplugin` or `./gradlew jar` and manual copy of plugin's `.jar` file from the `build/libs/` folder.
+3. Either `./gradlew installVRLplugin` or `./gradlew jar` and manual installation of the compiled project
-4. Open VRL-Studio
-5. Open the template project via `File->New Project from template->Mesh generation - Example workflow` from within VRL-Studio
+4. Open the template project via `File->New Project from template->Mesh generation - Example workflow` from within VRL-Studio

+### From release (precompiled)
+1. Download a release from the tab on the right
+2. Open VRL-Studio and install the plugin via `Plugins->Install Plugin`
+3. Restart VRL-Studio and open the template project from `File->New Project from template`.

-6. Familarize with the example workflow, then provide `.swc` files from a database
+Familarize with the example workflow, then provide `.swc` files from a database, e.g. *NeuroMorpho.org*.

 **Note:** For now the path to the ugshell binary has to be provided manually until further notice.
  If the UG installation is allowed to be included into a spinoff project then the only requirement